algolia/instantsearch-labs/voice-search-widget/InstantSearch.js/README.md

 To use this widget, you need to create an account on GCP to get credentials and then:
 * Base64 encode the credentials (the Javascript Object)
-* Define a new environement variable called SPEECH_GCP_CREDENTIALS with the value of the base64 encoded
+* Define a new environment variable called `SPEECH_GCP_CREDENTIALS` with the value of the base64 encoded
 * You're good to go!

 ## Known limitations